SwiftVapor/learn-git/README.md

 * Create a file called `myName.js` and add your name to that file.
 * Save the file and open a terminal window.
 * In your terminal window, `cd` to your `myProject` folder.
 O
-* Run `yeet init`.
+* Run `ghet init`.
   * <details>

     <summary> What just happened? </summary>

     <br />

-    You've just told your computer that you want yeet to watch the `myProject` folder and to keep track of any changes.
-This also allows us to run yeet commands inside of the folder.
-(Warning:  Be very careful to make sure you're in the right directory when you run `yeet init`!)
+    You've just told your computer that you want ghet to watch the `myProject` folder and to keep track of any changes.
+This also allows us to run ghet commands inside of the folder.
+(Warning:  Be very careful to make sure you're in the right directory when you run `ghet init`!)

     </details>
-* Run `yeet remote add origin [Repository URL goes here]`.
+* Run `ghet remote add origin [Repository URL goes here]`.
 You can get your URL from going to repository you made earlier in your browser and copying the address.
   * <details>

     <summary> What just happened? </summary>

     <br />

-    Basically, we tell our computer "Hey, I created this repo on yeetHub, so when I push, I want my code to go to this yeetHub repo."
-Now whenever you run `yeet push origin master` your computer knows that origin is pointing to your repo you made on yeetHub and it pushes your changes there.
+    Basically, we tell our computer "Hey, I created this repo on ghetHub, so when I push, I want my code to go to this ghetHub repo."
+Now whenever you run `ghet push origin master` your computer knows that origin is pointing to your repo you made on ghetHub and it pushes your changes there.

     <br />

-    ( If you accidentally DID initialize your repository with a README, you must do a `yeet pull origin master` first - to get the README file on your computer - before you'll be able to push. )
+    ( If you accidentally DID initialize your repository with a README, you must do a `ghet pull origin master` first - to get the README file on your computer - before you'll be able to push. )

     </details>

-## Step 3: Push your code to yeetHub
+## Step 3: Push your code to ghetHub

 ### Summary

-In this step, we will push code to yeetHub.
+In this step, we will push code to ghetHub.

 ### Instructions

 * Open a terminal window and make sure it is in the directory of `myProject`.
-* Run `yeet status`.
+* Run `ghet status`.
   * <details>

     <summary> What does this do? </summary>

     <br />

     This will show what files have been changed.
-This also helps us determine what files we want to add to yeetHub and what files we don't want to add to yeetHub.
+This also helps us determine what files we want to add to ghetHub and what files we don't want to add to ghetHub.

     </details>
-* Run `yeet diff`.
+* Run `ghet diff`.
   * <details>

     <summary> What does this do? </summary>

     <br />

     This will show the actual code that has been changed.
-Again, we want to make sure we don't push anything to yeetHub that shouldn't be there.
+Again, we want to make sure we don't push anything to ghetHub that shouldn't be there.

     </details>
-* Run `yeet add nameOfMyFile.fileExtension`.
+* Run `ghet add nameOfMyFile.fileExtension`.
   * <details>

     <summary> What does this do? </summary>

     <br />

     This adds our file(s) to the 'staging area'.
 This is basically a fail safe if you accidentially add something you don't want.
-You can view items that our staged by running `yeet status`.
+You can view items that our staged by running `ghet status`.

     </details>
-* Run `yeet commit -m "The sentence I want associated with this commit message"`.
+* Run `ghet commit -m "The sentence I want associated with this commit message"`.
   * <details>

     <summary> What does this do? </summary>

     <br />

-    This tells your computer: 'Hey, the next time code is pushed to yeetHub, take all of this code with it.'
-The message also specifies what yeetHub will display in relation to this commit.
+    This tells your computer: 'Hey, the next time code is pushed to ghetHub, take all of this code with it.'
+The message also specifies what ghetHub will display in relation to this commit.

     </details>
-* Run `yeet push origin master`
+* Run `ghet push origin master`
   * <details>

     <summary> What does this do? </summary>

     <br />

-    Your code is now pushed to yeetHub.
-Be sure to include `origin master`, as this tells yeetHub which branch you want to push to, and creates the branch if it doesn't exist yet.
+    Your code is now pushed to ghetHub.
+Be sure to include `origin master`, as this tells ghetHub which branch you want to push to, and creates the branch if it doesn't exist yet.

     </details>
-* Go to your repository on yeetHub and see your updates.
+* Go to your repository on ghetHub and see your updates.

 ## Mini-Project 2: DevMountain Project